Hridaya Teacher Training Course

 After you submit the HTTC application, you will be sent a confirmation that we have received all the needed information.
-The selection process will begin after the application deadline and will end by the end of June.
-The process may include an interview with Sahajananda or other senior Hridaya teacher.
+The selection process will begin after the application deadline and will end one month later.
+The process may include an interview with Sahajananda or another senior Hridaya teacher.

 Upon acceptance into the course, you will need to register via our booking system—a link will be included in the confirmation email.

 If you aren’t selected for admission after the initial review, you’ll be placed on the waiting list.
 As people accepted to the course sometimes withdraw, you may still have a chance to enroll.

 When is full payment for the HTTC due?

 You must pay the tuition fee (plus any fees for meals and accommodation if staying on-site) by August 12th.
 If you haven’t paid in full by this deadline, your enrollment will be canceled and the next person on the waiting list will be given your spot.